toyoshim/iona-us/docs/README_en.md

 ## Contact
 Feel free to ask questions at [Twitter](https://twitter.com/toyoshim).
 Reports for compatibility issues, requests to support more devices, or any ideas are welcomed.

+We will push related information with the hashtag [#IONA_US](https://twitter.com/hashtag/IONA_US).
+Feel free to use the hashtag for your comments.